Why are we often sold out?

 Hello everyone,

-Today, I am going to share with you a very complex subject among fashion brands: that of stock shortages and sales forecasts. .
+Today I'm going to share with you a very complex topic among fashion brands: stock shortages and sales forecasts. .

-And behind the subject of stocks, I am going to tell you about a nasty monster that is just waiting for a gap to bite into the brands and swallow them whole: the BFR .
+And behind the subject of stocks, I'm going to tell you about a nasty monster that's just waiting for a gap to devour the brands and swallow them whole: the BFR .

 But I think that everyone will be able to understand our issues at the end of the video and the article, and that this will allow me to dispel some preconceived ideas!